smacra2/EvoSeqGAN/README.md

 An LSTM-based WGAN-GP approach to simulating DNA sequence evolution.
 At the time of writing, EvoSeqGAN cannot use CuDNNLSTM due to lack of support for higher order gradients, so training is restricted to CPU.

 A project undertaken at McGill University within the context of an MSc degree.
-See thesis Generative Adversarial Networks for the Simulation of DNA Sequence Evolution.pdf for details.
+See thesis Generative_Adversarial_Networks_Simulation_DNA_Sequence_Evolution.pdf for details.
 Paper to come later.

 # Data